hufcat05/DeadManCellPhone/README.md

 Also, right now the connection IP address is hardcoded into the android application.

+I know it's not well documented, maybe someday I'll get back around to making this more developer friendly.
 Questions about the project (email me): hufcat05@gmail.com